 Sal Klita is a financial grant provided by Misrad Haklita (Ministry of Aliyah and Integration), intended to help you during your initial period of adjustment in Israel.
-New Sal Klita rates have been established as of January 1, 2022.
-As a general rule, the new rates represent approximately a 1.8% increase over the old rates.
+New Sal Klita rates have been established as of January 1, 2023.

 For information on allocation of payments during Corona times, see the section below named “Allocation of Payments”.